Dev546323/DSA/OOPS.md

 Object-oriented programming is a paradigm based on the concept of #objects, which contain #data (attributes) and #functions (methods).

 # 2. Core Concepts (Pillars of OOP)
+# Encapsulation:
-- #Encapsulation: Wrapping data and functions into a single unit (class).
+- Wrapping data and functions into a single unit (class).
 Keeps data safe from outside interference.
+# Abstraction:
-- #Abstraction: Hiding internal implementation details and showing only necessary features.
+- Hiding internal implementation details and showing only necessary features.
+    - `Abstract Classes` - "abstract" Keyword
+            - Cannot be used to make objects
+            - Used as a blueprint for other classes.
+(Inheritance ONLY.)

+# Inheritance:
-- #Inheritance: One class can inherit properties and methods from another.
+- One class can inherit properties and methods from another.
 Promotes code reusability.
-(See Types of Inheritance below)
+# Polymorphism:
-- #Polymorphism: Same function name behaves differently in different contexts (compile-time & run-time).
+- Same function name behaves differently in different contexts.
+- each object have the option to behave differently based on parameters/context.
+ `Compile Time Polymorphism`
+    - Function overloading - difference is in parameters
+    - Constructor overloading
+    - operator overloading - allows custom re-definition of operators.
+    - Templates

+ `Run Time Polymorphism`
+    - Function Overriding- Dependant on inheritance
+            - Function name and parameters are same but internal logic is different
+            - It prioritizes the function implementation of child over parent class
+            - one way to solve ambiguity to see whether the object belongs to the parent or the child.

+    - Virtual functions – enable late binding and override resolution at run-time
+    - Virtual destructors – ensure correct object cleanup via base class pointer
+    - Pure virtual functions – make a class abstract, enforce overriding
+    - Base class pointer/reference to derived object – triggers dynamic dispatch

 # 3. Class vs Object
 - #Class: Blueprint or template for creating objects.